Yamin05114/Tensorflow_dog_cats_classification/README.md

 # Tensorflow_dog_cat_classification
-This is the code for Kaggle competition:  dogs and cat classification
+This is the code for Kaggle competition:  dog and cat classification

 # Purpose:
 This project is for testing my codes of the file: Layers.py.